 Availability of Quilts is Usually 2-4 weeks from order to delivery

-Down sleeping bags are available on-the-shelf from many major retailers like REI, and individual manufactures like Feathered Friends, and finally, Amazon has a good selection online including Western Mountaineering’s best bags.
+Down sleeping bags are available on-the-shelf from many major retailers like REI, and individual manufactures like Feathered Friends, and finally, Campsaver has one of the best online sections of Western Mountaineering’s best down bag and down jackets.

 Quilts are not so readily available.
 Many quilts have a 2-4 week delivery (but all are made in the USA).
 The only exception is Jacks R Better, which has most quilts on-the-shelf see under “Top Quilts.”
 And Enlightened Equipment has a limited selection of on-the-shelf quilts.